SalonenTeemu/homepage/README.md

 ## Running the application

-Run it with `npm install` and `npm run dev`.
+Run the app with `npm install` and `npm run dev`.
 The application doesn't have any database dependencies etc.

 ### Application deployment